cosmos/cosmos-sdk/docs/spec/staking/transactions.md

 reference for the queue of redelegations.
 We use `tx` to denote a reference to a transaction that is being processed, and `sender` to denote the address of the sender of the transaction.
-We use function `loadCandidate(store, PubKey)` to obtain a Candidate structure from the store, and `saveCandidate(store, candidate)` to save it.
+We use function `loadValidator(store, PubKey)` to obtain a Validator structure from the store, and `saveValidator(store, validator)` to save it.
 Similarly, we use `loadDelegatorBond(store, sender, PubKey)` to load a delegator bond with the key (sender and PubKey) from the store, and `saveDelegatorBond(store, sender, bond)` to save it.